johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 But how does the algorithm actually work?
 How does it determine the polarization factor and common ground factor for each user and post?

 It actually works using a fairly simple algorithm called Matrix Factorization.
 Below I will explain how the Matrix Factorization algorithm works, starting with the version implemented by Community Notes and described in the [Birdwatch Paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf).
 There is also a good writeup by [Vitalik Buterin](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html).
-I will then describe my variation of the algorithm that uses 2D matrix factorization.
+In my [next post](/improving-bridge-based-ranking) describe my variation of the algorithm that uses 2D matrix factorization.

-A good way of understanding Matrix Factorization is that it is like running a bunch of regressions: one for each user and each item.
+A good way of understanding Matrix Factorization is that it is like running a bunch of linear regressions: one for each user and each item.

 For example, suppose we have already discovered the polarity factor for each user, and we want to find the polarity factor for each post.
-We can use regression analysis to estimates the probability that a user upvotes a post as a function of the user's polarity factor.
+A linear regression predicts users' votes as a function of their polarity factors.

 For a highly polarizing right-wing post, the regression line might have a positive slope:

-***Highly Polarizing, Right-Wing Post***
+***Highly Polarizing Right-Wing Post***

            Vote
             +1   ✕ ✕ ✕ ✕